IlyaKosloF/Xss/README.md

-# Xss
+# XSS
-In this project i will explore Xss
+In this project i will explore XSS